Here you can read about the program and get all of the information you may need.

 - Vegetable production.
 Limited number of placements (10-15/year in all).

-All our host farms are approved to have trainees by the regional young farmer’s club, who has visited the farm and checked that work and living conditions are okay.
+All our host farms are approved to have trainees by the regional young farmer’s club, who have visited the farm to confirm that work and living conditions live up to our standards.

 General working hours for trainees placed by Travel to Farm is 37 hours per week.

 During peak seasons such as sowing and harvest there will usually be extra work.
 As a rule you will get extra time off in compensation for any hours exceeding 37 hours a week.
-The host farmer can choose to pay you extra forovertime work instead of giving you extra time off.
+The host farmer can choose to pay extra for overtime work instead of giving you extra time off.

 Trainees work alongside the host farmer and possible Danish workers.
 No student should work longer hours than the farmer himself.
 Trainees who want to work with animals must be prepared to work on Saturdays and Sundays.
 All trainees must be prepared to work on Saturdays and possibly Sundays during peak seasons.

-Trainees will get 2½ days holidays per month, or 15 days during a 6 months period.
+Trainees will get 2½ days holidays per month, or 15 days during a period of six months.

 Responsibility and independence